What is GDPR?

 - NETSCOUT protects personal data through reasonable security safeguards against such risks as loss or unauthorized access, destruction, use, modification, or disclosure.

-- NETSCOUT performs robust security measures on its cloud such as antivirus, firewalls, scheduled vulnerability scanning, penetration testing and security code peer reviews.
+- NETSCOUT performs robust security measures on its infrastructure (both on premise and in the cloud) such as antivirus, firewalls, scheduled vulnerability scanning, penetration testing and security code peer reviews.

-- NETSCOUT’s cloud infrastructure is hardened against DDoS attacks and monitored 24x7x365.
+- NETSCOUT’s infrastructure (both on premise and in the cloud) is hardened against DDoS attacks and monitored 24x7x365.

 - All NETSCOUT personnel who are authorized to process personal data have committed themselves (through employment and confidentiality agreements) to the confidentiality and security of personal data.